Parts of electric bike full guide

 Moreover, understanding the legal requirements for specific components, such as lights and fenders, in your jurisdiction, is vital.
 These regulations often reflect safety standards designed to protect you and others on the road.

-Ultimately, whether you're a casual rider, a commuting enthusiast, or a professional cyclist, the attention you pay to the quality and maintenance of your bike's components and spare parts can significantly impact your cycling experience.
+Ultimately, whether you're a casual rider, a commuting enthusiast, or a professional cyclist, the attention you pay to the quality and maintenance of your e-bike's components and spare parts can significantly impact your cycling experience.
 It ensures that every ride is as enjoyable, efficient, and safe as possible.